Cleanvey (CIP) - Automated, Power Saving, Cleaning Innovation

 • Dust-free operation – Because they represent a closed system, these conveyors prevent dust from contaminating the product or escaping into the facility.

-As a material that needs to be transported, nuts are small, with a medium bulk density – they would be perfect for a dense phase pneumatic system, right?
-Unfortunately, that’s not the case.
+As a material that needs to be transported, nuts are small, with a medium bulk density – characteristics that might suggest they are suitable for a dense phase pneumatic system.
+However, the reality is different.
+The inherent fragility of nuts makes them susceptible to damage, especially in high-velocity pneumatic systems.
+Let’s see other reasons why you should seek conveying alternatives.

 There are reports that, in some cases, a whopping 10% of a fragile product was damaged by a high-velocity pneumatic system.
 And once the nuts are broken, there’s no going back – you can’t un-break an almond.

 Technically, you could slow down a pneumatic conveyor enough to avoid major damage to your product.
-However, this would come at a cost – these systems are already energy intensive, and slowing them down would make them even more so.
+However, this would come at a cost – these automated conveyor systems are already energy-intensive, and slowing them down would make them even more so.

 This is not ideal for facilities looking to reduce their carbon footprint or operating costs.
 If you want a more sustainable and cost-effective option, consider a less energy-intensive conveyor system.

 An ideal nut conveyor system would be one that has all the good features of a pneumatic conveyor without the negative ones.
-Fortunately, such a system exists – it’s called a tubular drag conveyor.
+Fortunately, such a system exists – it’s called a tubular conveying system.
+Here are some of the most important advantages of this conveying system.

-One of the main advantages of these conveyors is that they are very gentle on the product.
-This is thanks to the way they work – instead of using high-pressure air to move the product; they use circular discs evenly spaced out along a sealed cable inside a fully enclosed tube.
+One of the main advantages of these conveyor technologies is that they are very gentle on the product.
+This is thanks to the way they work – instead of using high-pressure air to move the product, they use circular discs evenly spaced out along a sealed cable inside a fully enclosed tube.

-• They are incredibly easy to clean, especially with Cablevey’s clean-in-place systems.
+• They are incredibly easy to clean, especially with Cablevey’s clean-in-place systems and cleaning conveyor belts.
 Both wet and dry cleaning options are available, depending on your needs.

 • They can transport your product horizontally, vertically, or around corners – all while being gentle on it.
 And because they are fully enclosed, they are ideal for conveying food products.